 Course Fee and Payment Methods

-Course Fee: $1450 – including EMT textbook, online test preparation program, stethoscope, blood pressure cuff, penlight, pocket mask, and CPR certification.
+Course Fee: $1050 – including EMT textbook, online test preparation program, stethoscope, blood pressure cuff, penlight, pocket mask, and CPR certification.
 NREMT testing is not included in the course fee.
 Accelerated EMT Intensive programs are $1450.

 Payment Methods: Code One Training Solutions, LLC accepts checks, all major credit cards (Visa/Mastercard/Discover/Amex), Paypal, and cash for course payments.
 Participants may pay a a $100 nonrefundable deposit to hold their seat or payment for the program in full.
 Participants paying a deposit will receive an invoice for their balance within 2 business days of registration.
 All course fees must be paid in full prior to the start of class.